abhishek-baliyan-dev/astro_tutorial/src/pages/posts/post-1.md

 image:
     url: 'https://docs.astro.build/assets/rose.webp'
     alt: 'The Astro logo on a dark background with a pink glow.'
-tage: ["astro", "blogging", "learning in public"]
+tags: ["astro", "blogging", "learning in public"]
 ---
-# My First Blog Post

-Published on: 2024-09-30

-Welcome to my _new blog_ about learning Astro!
-Here, I will share my learning journey as I build a new website.

 ## What I've accomplished

 1. **Installing Astro**: First, I created a new Astro project and set up my online accounts.